shawngraham/cdh2020/content/en/tutorials/anaconda.md

 When you click on a file in your windows explorer or in mac's finder, you click through nested folders, right?
 The path you take through those folders will look something like this: `username\example-folder\a-subfolder\file.txt`, although finder or explorer by default don't show you that.

 When you open anaconda prompt or the terminal, how do you know where you are at?
-You print the working directory:
+You print the working directory.

++ Try this out:

 `$ pwd`

 and that will give you the path to where you are working.

-To see what's inside the folder, you can:
++ To see what's inside the folder, you can try:

 `$ ls` list files, on a Mac or
 `$ dir` directory, on a PC

 Files will have an extension (eg, .txt, .doc) while directories won't.
-To go into a directory, we change directories:
+To go into a directory, we change directories.

++ Try this (where 'subfolder' is one of the folders you saw from running the previous command):

 `$ cd subfolder`

 and we can go back up a level: